jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (2) A person who fails to comply with subsection (1)(a) commits an offence and is liable on summary conviction to a fine not exceeding $500.

 ### 170 Restriction on holder of certificate of approval
-(1) The holder of a certificate of approval must not, in relation to a casino in which he or she is employed or with which he or she is associated, (a) gamble; or
+(1) The holder of a certificate of approval must not, in relation to a casino in which he or she is employed or with which he or she is associated,—
+  (a) gamble; or
   (b) solicit or accept tips, gratuities, or other benefits from a player or customer.
 (2) A person who fails to comply with this section is liable on summary conviction to a fine not exceeding $5,000.